airbusgeo/playground-docs/docs/processing/process.md

 # Using Templates

-OneAtlas Playground defines several templates for the *describe* service.
+Intelligence Playground defines several templates for the *describe* service.
 Using the provided templates will facilitate the integration of a custom processes in OenAtlas Playground.

-Templates are defined for the two main kind of processes that are supported by OneAtlas Playground:
+Templates are defined for the two main kind of processes that are supported by Intelligence Playground:

 * [Object Detection](../playground/process_object_detection.md)
 * [Change Detection](../playground/process_change_detection.md)